Hamtramck, Michigan: Culture

 Hamtramck flourished from 1910 to 1920 as thousands of European immigrants, particularly Poles, were attracted by the growing automobile industry.
 The city has grown increasingly ethnically diverse in subsequent years but still bears many reminders of its Polish ancestry in family names, street names and businesses.
-A 2018 survey found that 16 native languages were spoken by Hamtramck schoolchildren.
+A 2018 survey found that Hamtramck schoolchildren spoke 16 native languages.
 A motto often associated with the city is "A League of Nations".
-Neal Rubin of The Detroit News wrote in 2010 that despite the demographic changes, "In a lot of ways, Hamtramck still feels like a Polish enclave."
+Neal Rubin of The Detroit News wrote in 2010 that, despite the demographic changes, "In a lot of ways, Hamtramck still feels like a Polish enclave."

-In 1987, Detroit television station WDIV ran one episode of a local sitcom called Hamtramck, created by local radio personalities Tom Ryan and Tom De Lisle, with a cameo by Detroit Tigers manager Sparky Anderson.
-It was met with poor reviews and protests by many Polish Americans, and was canceled before airing a second episode.
+In 1987, Detroit television station WDIV ran an episode of a local sitcom called Hamtramck, created by local radio personalities Tom Ryan and Tom De Lisle, with a cameo by Detroit Tigers manager Sparky Anderson.
+It received poor reviews and was protested by many Polish Americans, and was canceled before another episode aired.

-After six decades of double-digit percentage declines in population between 1930 and 1990, the population started growing in the 1990s.
-It fell slightly between 2000 and 2010 but grew 26% in the 2010s, surpassing 28,000 residents.
-These large population gains were despite a small decrease in households in the past 40 years.
+After six decades of double-digit percentage declines in population between 1930 and 1990, Hamtramck's population began to grow in the 1990s.
+It fell slightly between 2000 and 2010 but grew 26% in the 2010s, surpassing 28,000.
+These large gains were despite a small decrease in households since 1980.

-The 8000 sqft Hamtramck Historical Museum and the Polish Art Center are next door to one another.
+The 8000 sqft Hamtramck Historical Museum and the Polish Art Center are next door to each other.

 In 1997, the Utne Reader named Hamtramck one of "the 15 hippest neighborhoods in the U.S. and Canada" in part for its punk and alternative music scene, its Buddhist temple, its cultural diversity, and its laid-back blue-collar neighborhoods.
-In May 2003, Maxim Blender selected Hamtramck as the second "Most Rock N' Roll City" in the U.S., behind Williamsburg in Brooklyn, New York City.
+In 2003, Maxim Blender selected Hamtramck as the second "Most Rock N' Roll City" in the U.S., behind Williamsburg in Brooklyn, New York City.
 Hamtramck is home of several of Michigan's most distinguished music venues.

-In January 2004, members of the Al-Islah Islamic Center requested permission to use loudspeakers for the purpose of broadcasting the Islamic call to prayer.
-This request set off a contentious debate in the city, about the noise that would be caused by the call to prayer, eventually garnering national attention.
-Ultimately Hamtramck amended its noise ordinance in July 2004, allowing for the prayer calls to be made.
+In January 2004, members of the Al-Islah Islamic Center requested permission to use loudspeakers to broadcast the Islamic call to prayer.
+This set off a contentious debate about the noise, which garnered national attention.
+In July, Hamtramck amended its noise ordinance, allowing the prayer calls to be broadcast.

 Hamtramck Disneyland is an art installation in the city built on two garages out of metal.